Yoky Matsuoka: Research

 Matthew O'Donnell, dean of the Washington College of Engineering characterizes her as "a mechanical engineer, neuroscientist, bioengineer, robotics expert and computer scientist, all in one… [with] …the ability to see what is possible by combining all these disciplines."
 The MacArthur Foundation characterizes her work as "transforming our understanding of how the central nervous system coordinates musculoskeletal action and of how robotic technology can enhance the mobility of people with manipulation disabilities.
+The MacArthur Foundation explains her work as "an important step toward the development of a dexterous prosthetic hand that can be controlled by the brain's neural signals."
+Matsuoka also developed a virtual tool that allowed patients in physical therapy to move beyond their perceived physical limits.

 Industry

 In 2011, she joined Google X as one of its three founding members.
 There she helped on-boarding Babak Parviz (who led the Google Glass team) and developed Google X's portfolio in medical space.
-In addition, Yoky was included in the development of the Moutain View's research and development arm, leading her to work with many partners of Silicon Valley.
+In addition, Yoky was included in the development of the Mountain View's research and development arm, leading her to work with many partners of Silicon Valley.
 She also worked on Loon, a project that aimed to expand internet access using stratospheric balloons, and self-driving car project Waymo.
 She then joined Nest as VP of Technology, in charge of machine learning and UX.
 There she led the development of the adaptive component of the Nest Thermostat, which is a key component of the product to date.
 Currently, she is an advisor to Brain of Things, that provides a home that learns.
 In 2015 she left for Apple and worked there until Dec 2016 on Apple's HealthKit tracking software, the CareKit tool for managing patient medical care, and the ResearchKit framework.
 She was the Chief Technology Officer at Nest until they were acquired by Google.
 She is the founder and CEO of Yohana, formerly known as Yo Labs, a subsidiary of Panasonic that leverages AI to connect users with human assistants for tasks like shopping or vacation planning.
 At the opening of CES 2025, Yoky Matsuoka, CEO of Panasonic Holdings Corporation and Panasonic Well, unveiled the new coaching and wellness platform with her team.
 This platform will be launched in the United States.